-Naturopathic medicine is a complete system of medicine that approches each case holistically, meaning all aspects of a person are considered rather than focusing on a 'named condition or disease' - this is because each persons exprience (even of a similar condition) will be unique.
+Naturopathic medicine is a complete system of medicine that approaches each case holistically, meaning all aspects of a person are considered rather than focusing on a 'named condition or disease' because each person’s experience (even of a similar condition) will be unique.

-Naturopaths work to identify and eliminate the root causes of disease, and are guided by the following six basic principles:
+Naturopaths work to identify and eliminate the root causes of disease, and are guided by six basic principles which include: